Skip to product information

 Shipping calculated at checkout.

-Letter written and signed by Guillaume Apollinaire to Carol Bérard.
-One page.
-In French.
-10.5 cm x 13 cm.
-November 15, 1917, Paris.
-Excellent condition.
-Single piece.
+• Letter written and signed by Guillaume Apollinaire to Carol Bérard.

 Thursday.
-I give in Paris, at noon, an echo ringing its musical society.
-Come see me on a Tuesday between 5 ¼ and 7 am at Café de Flore, Boulevard St Germain.
+I give in Paris, at noon, an echo playing its musical society.
+Come and see me on a Tuesday between 5 ¼ and 7 in the morning at the Café de Flore, Boulevard St Germain.
 I have something to offer you.
-Yours sincerely.
-Guillaume Apollinaire.
+Yours sincerely, Guillaume Apollinaire.

 Guillaume Apollinaire (1880 – 1918) was a French poet and one of the most important French intellectuals of the early 20th century.
 He became known for having written fundamental texts on Cubism and Surrealism, a word he invented.

-A friend of Pablo Picasso, Blaise Cendrars and Jean Cocteau, among others, he began publishing short stories and poems from 1902 onwards.
+A friend of Pablo Picasso, Blaise Cendrars and Jean Cocteau, among others, he began publishing short stories and poems in 1902.
 Later, he revealed to the public the libertine texts of the Marquis de Sade, shocking traditional French society.
-In 1918, after the First World War, in which he participated, he launched the famous "Calligrammes", poems about peace and war, an exceptional work for its originality.
-Historical anecdote, Apollinaire was accused, with Picasso, of complicity in the theft of Mona Lisa by Leonardo da Vinci, in the Louvre.
+In 1918, after the First World War, in which he participated, he published the famous "Calligrammes", poems about peace and war, an exceptional work for its originality.
+Historical anecdote: Apollinaire was accused, along with Picasso, of complicity in the theft of Leonardo da Vinci's Mona Lisa from the Louvre.

-Here Guillaume Apollinaire writes to Carol Bérard, a French composer, renowned for his studies on music, to arrange a meeting at the Cafe de Flore.
-This typical Paris bistro was at the time - and even today - one of the most frequented spots for artists and intellectuals.
-André Breton or Louis Aragon, who invented Surrealism, Picasso, Jean-Paul Sartre and Simone de Beauvoir met daily at Cafe de Flore to exchange ideas, work or simply drink wine.
+Here Guillaume Apollinaire writes to Carol Bérard, a French composer renowned for her studies of music, to arrange a meeting at the Café de Flore.
+This typical Parisian bistro was at the time - and still is today - one of the most frequented places for artists and intellectuals.
+André Breton or Louis Aragon, who invented Surrealism, Picasso, Jean-Paul Sartre and Simone de Beauvoir met daily at the Café de Flore to exchange ideas, work or simply have a glass of wine.

-This little letter, written just a few months after the creation of the word surrealism, unites Guillaume Apollinaire and Cafe de Flore, two famous names in French culture.
-Of additional interest, the envelope is also in excellent condition.
+This short letter, written just a few months after the word surrealism was coined, brings together Guillaume Apollinaire and the Café de Flore, two famous names in French culture.
+An additional interest is the envelope, which is also in excellent condition.

 View full details